6 Types of Demand Forecasting + Projection Benefits, Methods, and More

 A limiting factor for business growth is internal capacity; say you project that customer demand will triple in the next three years; does your business have the capacity to meet that demand?
 With internal forecasting, the needs of all operations that may impact future sales are identified.
 For example, in human resources, demand forecasting could help identify how many people will need to be hired within those next three years to keep things running smoothly and fill future customer demand.

-Choosing the type (or types) of demand forecasting you’ll use for your business is just part of the process.
+Choosing the type (or types) of demand forecasting or eCommerce demand forecasting you’ll use for your business is just part of the process.
 Next is determining the method you’ll use to create the forecast.
 Here are five popular methods of achieving a demand forecast.

-The easiest method of demand forecasting is trend projection.
+- Trend projection, which is probably the easiest method of demand forecasting.
 Simply put, you look at the past to predict the future.
 Of course, be sure to remove any anomalies.
 For example, if you had a brief sales spike the previous year because a story about your product went viral for a month, or your eCommerce site was hacked and sales temporarily dropped as customers heard the news.
 Both of these events are unlikely to repeat, so they should not be factored into the trend projection.

 Market research is another form of demand forecasting, with customer surveys being important demand forecasting tools.
 Today, online surveys make it easy to target your audience and survey software makes analysis much less time-consuming than in the past.